gohanman/pci-box/README.md

 Download the latest version of [OSSEC](http://www.ossec.net/?page_id=19).
 The stable version is recommended.
 Install MySQL or Postgres as well as your database of choice's development package (e.g., mysql-devel or mysql-dev) and a C compiler.
 Unpack the tarball and run the install.sh script.
 Choose a "server" installation which will interact with OSSEC agents on other machines.

 OSSEC should now be installed in /var/ossec.
 Use the provided init script to start the service.
 You'll likely receive an email notification shortly there after.

+## Installing OSSEC Agents
+First run /var/ossec/bin/manage_agents on the OSSEC server.
+Create one or more agents and extract their keys.
+Keys are used to secure communication between the agents and the server.
+You will need a copy of each agent machine's key when installing and configuring the OSSEC agent.
+Restarting the OSSEC service on the server probably doesn't hurt at this point.

+On a Linux client, download the same tarball and run the same install.sh but this time pick "agent" instead of server.
+After OSSEC finishes installing, run /var/ossec/bin/manage_agents and import the agent's key.
+Start the OSSEC service on the client machine and it should connect up with the server.
+You'll probably get another notification.
+If there are connectivity issues, run /var/ossec/bin/agent_control -l on the server to see different agents' status.
+Make sure UDP port 1514 is open on the server.